- Reference Number: HEY-807/2021

-This leaflet tells you about the diagnostic test known as a Coronary Angiogram (or Cardiac Catheterisation) and explains what is involved.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading this you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+This leaflet gives you about the diagnostic test known as a coronary angiogram (or cardiac catheterisation) and explains what is involved.
+It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+If after reading this you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is an angiogram?

 An angiogram is a test that enables the doctors to look at your heart’s blood supply (arteries), valves and sometimes the blood supply to your lungs in detail in order to decide on the best treatment for you.